Julián Rodríguez (footballer, born 2000)

-Julián Rodríguez Vuotto (born 1 March 2000) is an Argentine footballer who plays as a centre-back for Nueva Chicago.
+Julián Rodríguez Vuotto (born 1 March 2000) is an Argentine footballer who plays as a centre-back for Los Andes.

 Club career

 Born in Villa Luzuriaga, Rodríguez was with Argentino del Oeste before joining the River Plate youth ranks in 2008.
 He was loaned out to Brazilian side Soledade Futebol Clube in 2019.

 In 2020, Rodríguez moved to Chile and signed with Barnechea.
 After spending four seasons with them, he switched to Santiago Morning for the 2024 season.

 In January 2025, Rodríguez returned to his homeland and joined Nueva Chicago in the Primera B Nacional on a deal until December 2026.